instacount/instacount-java-client/README.md

     </dependency>

 # Basics
 Using the Instacount Java client is easy.

-First, create an instance of the <b>InstacountClientParams</b>.
+First, create an instance of <b>InstacountClientParams</b>.
 This will be used to supply your client implementation with the proper credentials (Application Id and Key) to allow it to access your instacount account.
 It will also be used to supply an actual HTTP implementation.

 For ease of use, we recommend extending <b>AbstractInstacountClientParams</b>, like this:

+    /**
+    * An extension of {@link AbstractInstacountClientParams} that allows implementors to provide application-specific
+    * credentials and other information necessary to bootstrap the InstacountClient.
+    */
     public class MyClientParams extends AbstractInstacountClientParams {

     	@Override